alederer25/gp3/README.md

   Based on the decrease region and GP mean additionally estimate the region of attraction of the system.

- See the function headers inside the specific scripts for detailed information about required inputs and returns of each function.

 #### Example demonstration scripts (problem specific):
 - **main_example.py**: This is the main function for running the example shown in the publication mentioned at the top.
 Import data from the from the 'MA32bus_example.npz' file, which is used to store the GP trained on a cost function for the example system.
 Calculate the decrease region and region of attraction using the general scripts listed above.